Richard Evelyn Byrd III: Military career

 During World War II he was commissioned an ensign in the Naval Reserve on April 6, 1942 and was promoted to lieutenant (junior grade) on January 1, 1944.
 He was promoted to lieutenant by the war's end and was promoted to the rank of lieutenant commander in the Naval Reserve after the war.
 He accompanied his father on Operation Highjump to explore Antarctica in 1946.

 Personal life

 In 1948, he married Emily Saltonstall (d.
 2006), the daughter of longtime Massachusetts Senator Leverett Saltonstall.
-They divorced in 1960.
+They divorced in 1960, with Byrd losing custody of their four sons.
 He had five children and six grandchildren.
 He worked as a financial advisor with Morgan Stanley.

 Death

 He died on or about October 3, 1988, at the age of 68.
 His body was found in a warehouse in Baltimore, Maryland.
 He had gone missing on September 13, 1988, after being placed on a train in Boston bound for Washington, D.C.
 Byrd was supposed to attend a National Geographic Society event honoring the 100th anniversary of his father's birth, but never arrived.

 The cause of his death was dehydration and malnutrition which resulted from Alzheimer's disease.

-He was buried, near his father, in Arlington National Cemetery.
+He was buried near his father in Arlington National Cemetery.